ShingekiNoChikungunya/write-ups/BCACTF-2024/pwnage/README.md

 # Pwnage (EASY) - 100 points
 We were provided with some C pseudo-code and a connection string for nc.
-The whole pseudo-code is in the provided.c file
+The whole pseudo-code is in the provided.c file.
 The most interesting parts are:
 ```C
 int main() {